njdcourtney/charlottebond.co.uk/_posts/2019-10-12-Cheryl-Morgan-Prince-questions.md

 This month we are joined by Cheryl Morgan.
 Cheryl is a writer, editor and publisher, and the owner of Wizard’s Tower Press.
 She also co-hosts the Women’s Outlook Show on Ujima Radio in Bristol [ujimaradio.com](https://www.ujimaradio.com).
 She plays a lot of funk.

-You can find her online on Twitter as [@CherylMorgan](https://twitter.com/CherylMorgan) and at her blog, Cheryl’s Mewsings [Cheryl-morgan.com](https://www.cheryl-morgan.com).

-You can find her online on Twitter as [@CherylMorgan](https://twitter.com/CherylMorgan); at her blog, Cheryl’s Mewsings [Cheryl-morgan.com](https://www.cheryl-morgan.com); and at her fanzine, Salon Future [www.salonfutura.net](http://www.salonfutura.net).
+You can find her online on Twitter as [@CherylMorgan](https://twitter.com/CherylMorgan); at her blog, Cheryl’s Mewsings [Cheryl-morgan.com](https://www.cheryl-morgan.com); and at her fanzine, Salon Futura [www.salonfutura.net](http://www.salonfutura.net).

 <div class="col-sm-4 pull-right">